Global well-posedness and stability of the inhomogeneous kinetic wave equation near vacuum: Introduction

 \subsection{Strategy of the proofs}

+The main idea of the present paper is to connect equation \eqref{KWE} to the cubic part of the quantum Boltzmann equation for bosons with hard potential and no collisional averaging, and then employ techniques used in the context of kinetic theory of particles.

+In particular, we show that \eqref{KWE} is connected to \eqref{quantum operator} follows: the collisional operator \eqref{collisional kernel} is equivalent to the cubic part of \eqref{quantum operator} for $\gamma=d-2$ and constant angular cross-section $b$.
+Thus for $d=2$, \eqref{KWE} corresponds to Maxwell molecules, while for $d=3$ to hard potentials.

-As mentioned, the main idea of the present paper is to connect equation \eqref{KWE} to the cubic part of a quantum Boltzmann equation with moderately hard potential, and then employ techniques used in the context of kinetic theory of particles.
-More specifically, after establishing the above connection and certain appropriate a-priori bounds, we prove global well-posedness and stability using the contraction mapping principle.
-However, to prove existence of a non-negative solution for non-negative initial data, a more delicate argument, which takes advantage of the monotonicity properties of the equation, is needed.
-We achieve that by by employing a strong tool from the kinetic theory of particles, namely the Kaniel-Shinbrot iteration, which is an iterative scheme constructing monotone sequences of subsolutions and supersolutions which in turn converge to the solution of the nonlinear equation, as long as an appropriate beginning condition is satisfied.
+After establishing the above connection in Lemma \ref{lemma I}, and the appropriate a-priori bounds, we prove global well-posedness and stability using the contraction mapping principle.
+However, to prove existence of a non-negative solution for non-negative initial data, we use a more delicate argument which takes advantage of the monotonicity properties of the equation.
+We achieve that by employing a strong tool from the kinetic theory of particles, namely the Kaniel-Shinbrot iteration, which is an iterative scheme constructing monotone sequences of subsolutions and supersolutions which in turn converge to the solution of the nonlinear equation, as long as an appropriate beginning condition is satisfied.

-The Kaniel-Shinbrot iteration, introduced for the first time by Kaniel and Shinbrot in \cite{KS} for local solutions to the Boltzmann equation and used by Illner and Shinbrot \cite{IS} to provide global in time solutions to the Boltzmann equation, has been widely used for Boltzmann-type equations \cite{beto85, to86, to88, pato89, alonso-gamba, alonso, st10, ours KS, BN}, but not in the context of wave turbulence so far.
+The Kaniel-Shinbrot iteration was introduced for the first time by Kaniel and Shinbrot in \cite{KS} for local in time mild solutions to the Boltzmann equation and used by Illner and Shinbrot \cite{IS} to provide global in time mild solutions to the Boltzmann equation for small initial data.
+Later, it has been further used in the context of the Boltzmann equation as well as for Boltzmann-type equations such as inelastic Boltzmann equation, Boltzmann-Enskog equation, relativistic Boltzmann equation, binary-ternary Boltzmann equation, gas mixtures, see e.g. \cite{hamdache,beto85, to86, beto87, to88,po88, pato89, go97, alonso-gamba, alonso, st10, ours KS, hanoyu07, hano10}.
+Recently, the Kaniel-Shinbrot iteration has been used for the quantum Boltzmann equation for hard spheres in \cite{BN}.

+This is the first paper employing the Kaniel-Shinbrot iteration in the context of wave turbulence and in particular the inhomogeneous kinetic wave equation \eqref{KWE}.
+We should mention that this technique relies on the the inhomogeneous nature of the problem, i.e. the fact that, for small enough initial data, the transport dominates the collisions under time evolution.
+Therefore, we would not expect such techniques to apply in the space homogeneous problem.